-4.3.4 A third element we need to consider when assessing risk is the proximity of the risks, which is the time period in which the risk is likely to occur.
+4.3.4 A third element that needs to be considered when assessing risk is its proximity, which is the time period in which the risk is likely to occur.
 Understanding the proximity will help us to choose and prioritise mitigating actions.
-The following four levels of proximity should be used-
+The following four levels of proximity are used in the Risk Management Framework:-

 - 1) 0 3 Months

 - 2) 3 6 Months

-- 3) 6-9 Months
+- 3) 6 9 Months

 - 4) 9 Months +